InfiniteConsult/julia_practice/module09/03_zero_copy_views_and_conversions/0095_reinterpret.md

   * `reinterpret(NewType, A)` creates a **new array view** that shares the **exact same underlying memory** as the original array `A`.
   * It does **not** copy any data.
   * It does **not** convert values (like `Float64(1)` converts an `Int` to a `Float`).
   * Instead, it simply changes how Julia **interprets the bits** stored in memory.
 It tells the compiler: "Look at this block of memory that you thought was an array of `Float64`s; now, interpret those same bits as an array of `UInt64`s (or `UInt8`s, etc.)."
-[Image illustrating reinterpret memory view]

 ## Size Requirements and Resulting Dimensions